PAUL FARMER -- THE MAN WHO WOULD CURE THE WORLD

 A short walk from his home is the “miracle” that Farmer and fellow med students planted here a generation ago.
 Perched on the central plain of Haiti, where disease spreads as freely as the wild palms, stands a cluster of concrete buildings.
 A 104-bed hospital, a women’s health clinic, a lab, a blood bank, an outpatient clinic. . .
 Together they form a lifeline to health and hope called Zanmi Lasante.

 In Haitian creole, Zanmi Lasante means “Partners in Health.”
-And when Farmer arrives, dozens of partners — Haitian doctors, nurses, and community workers — are waiting.
-Farmer greets his staff, talks about the day’s caseload, and the healing begins.
+And when Farmer arrived on the job, dozens of partners — Haitian doctors, nurses, and community workers — were waiting.
+Farmer greeted his staff, talked about the day’s caseload, and the healing began.

 amoutdoors.jpg